 - If you don’t have a mask, we will have masks available for purchase

-- If you are unable to wear a mask we kindly ask you to book when C-19 is no longer a health threat.
+- If you are unable to wear a mask we kindly ask you to book when the Navajo Nation no longer has a mask mandate*.

 To assist our guests’ booking decisions with Antelope Canyon Tours during the evolving worldwide COVID-19 situation, Antelope Canyon Tours is making temporary changes to our cancellation policy